mobilizejs/mobilize.js/docs/manual/source/tutorial.rst

 mobilize.js can be adopted for your system

-* Using single customization hook: site-specific customization
+* Using a single customization hook ``mobilizeCustomInit()``: site-specific customization

-* Extenders: generic solution for certain systen and mark-up (CMS wide solution)
+* Extenders: generic solution for creating plug-ins for different systems (Wordpress, Sphinx, etc.)

 Customizations
 ================